kavehtehrani/cloudflare-speed-cli/README.md

 A CLI tool that displays network speed test results from Cloudflare's speed test service in a TUI interface.

-> [!WARNING]
-> If you're seeing zero download speeds, a hotfix has been implemented in v0.6.2.
-If you are on a version before this, upgrade by following the [installation instructions](#installation) below.

 [demo.webm](https://github.com/user-attachments/assets/0a1fd635-fce9-431a-a3fc-ed4e5243775a)

 ## Features